-In the time we had left, we found the lovely Fe Coffee and Friends where we sipped on some great sangrias.
+In the remaining time of our day trip from Bucharest, we found the lovely Fe Coffee and Friends where we sipped on some great sangrias.
 We really appreciated that the fruits were on skewers inside the glasses, and we believe more establishments should be serving it like that.

 I took the photo above because that’s how I felt at the time, too.
 It was a great day trip from Bucharest and a wonderful opportunity for Mathieu to visit Bulgaria for the first time.